OpenNuvoton/NuEdgeWise/README.md

 - Almost all the required Python packages are already installed in this Conda environment.
 However, for ML_Object_Detection, additional installation steps are required.
 It is recommended to follow the installation steps provided in the [ML_Object_Detection](https://github.com/OpenNuvoton/ML_Object_Detection) repository.

 ## 3. Choose your use case/application
-- Download the directory from the table above and open Anaconda, selecting the NuEdgeWise environment.
+- Download the directory from the table above and open Miniforge or your python environment, selecting the NuEdgeWise environment.
 - Please refer to the readme in the [Tools](#1-tool-table) section for instructions on how to use it.
 - Now you can start running the Tiny-ML examples from the Jupyter notebook in each [Tools](#1-tool-table).
 ## 4. Description